poprotsky/commercial-realisations/README.md

 # Commercial realisations
 In this repo you find websites which I developed for commercial goals.
 I worked with these projects at [iguana studio](https://iguanastudio.pl/) and [n-educatio](https://www.n-educatio.pl/) companies.
-> Unfortunately, I can't publish the source code of all of these projects, therefore I publish only links to demo.
+> Unfortunately, I can't publish the source code all of these projects, therefore I publish only links to demo.

 ## [View presentation page with projects preview](http://poprotsky.eu/github/commercial-realisations)